CreitinGameplays/ai-discord-bot-and-moderator/README.md

 python index.py
 ```

-I did this whole thing using [Google Gemini](https://gemini.google.com/) (Gemini was the coder lmao) and I modified tiny things in the code.
+I did this whole code using [Google Gemini](https://gemini.google.com/) (Gemini was the coder lmao) and I modified tiny things in the code.